MartinsAlex/MA_Backtester/README.md

 * 35 currencies quoted in USD
 * Numerous other assets such as indices, futures and ETFs

 <p>&nbsp;</p>

+> “ What has happened in the past will happen again.
+This is because Markets are driven by humans and human nature never changes. “
+> > Jesse Livermore

 <p>&nbsp;</p>

 # Summary